 - Complain about everything

 Yes, I’ve had some good days thrown in there.
 But I’ve also had some pretty horrible ones, too.

 Most days, however, feel more like nothing.
-Like I’m sitting, waiting – for a new job (or the prospect of one), to be laid off, or to reach my breaking point.
+Like all I can do is sit and wait – for a new job (or the promising prospect of one), to be laid off (or fired?), or to reach my breaking point.

 For over 6 months now, I’ve been checking the job postings daily, applying for everything that seems doable and/or reasonably enjoyable, reading books about career building and coping with stress, talking to medical professionals, and trying my hardest to stay at least a little optimistic about the whole thing.

 I’m trying to convince myself that I’m “not really sick”.
 But I am sick – or at least I’m not healthy.
-I’m eating less, sleeping less, my back and neck are riddled with knots and pinched nerves, my body aches, the migraines are coming back, and it feels like there’s a brick of anxiety growing in my gut.
+I’m eating less, sleeping less, my back and neck are riddled with knots and pinched nerves, my body aches, my migraines are coming back, and it feels like there’s a brick of anxiety growing in my gut.
 Simple things are taking an exorbitant amount of focus and energy, and I no longer like things that I like.

 Has the stigma around mental health gotten the better of me, too?

 I know that stress, depression, and anxiety are all real illnesses and that they have serious consequences if not treated.
 But here I am, showing many signs of all of the above, and I’m hesitant to take some time off.

 Worse yet, I’m trying to convince myself that it’s just a bad day (or week, or month…).
 If I broke my leg, I wouldn’t think twice about laying around the house for a few weeks, would I?
 So why is this different?